 Oeschinensee (or as it is known by the misnomer Oeschinensee Lake – ‘see’ in German means lake!) is a bright blue Swiss mountain lake in the Bernese Oberland region.
 It’s the perfect spot for a day trip from Zurich, Lucerne or Interlaken.
-Whether you are looking to relax amidst the tranquil surroundings of this beautiful lake or indulge in a bit more adventure hiking or riding the ‘Mountain Coaster’ (the Oeschinen lake toboggan run), Oeschinensee is the place to be.
-Read on for the ultimate guide to visiting Oeschinensee.
+Whether you are looking to relax amidst the tranquil surroundings of the beautiful Oeschinen lake or indulge in a bit more adventure hiking or riding the ‘Mountain Coaster’ (the Oeschinen lake toboggan run), Oeschinensee is the place to be.
+Read on for the ultimate guide to visiting Lake Oeschinen.

 |Best time to visit